 This takes a couple of days but is as easy as sprinkling salt onto a piece of fish.
 The grated beets give the salmon a beautiful red color.

-2. Place one of the salmon filets skin side up on a clean work surface.
+2. Place 1 of the salmon fillets skin side up on a clean work surface.
 Cover evenly with salt mixture, then add the leafy ends of the dill.
 Next, layer on the grated beets.

 3. Place plastic wrap tightly on top of the coated salmon.
 Flip it over, using the plastic to keep the salt and seasonings in place.
 Repeat the coating on the other side.

 5. Place the salmon in a baking dish or plastic container.
-Weigh it down with whatever you have: Could be two large cans, another baking dish, a sealable plastic container filled with water, etc. Place in the refrigerate for 2-3 days, turning the salmon over at least once a day.
+Weigh it down with whatever you have: Could be 2 large cans, another baking dish, a sealable plastic container filled with water, etc. Place in the refrigerator for 2 to 3 days, turning the salmon over at least once a day.

 6. Serve thinly sliced with bread or crackers, lemon, red onion, and capers.